SuperYuro/SuperYuro/README.md

 - 👋 Hi, I’m @SuperYuro
-- 👀 I’m interested in AI
+- 👀 I’m interested in Rust
-- 🌱 I’m currently learning Argorithms
+- 🌱 I’m currently learning Image Analyzation
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...